Xcraft-Inc/xcraft-core-converters/README.md

 - **delay** : Duration in minutes, hours, days, months or years.
 - **length** : A length with different units ("km", "m", "cm", "mm", usw.).
 The canonical value is in meters.
 - **weight** : A weight with different units ("t", "kg", "g", "mg").
 The canonical value is in kilogram.
-- **volume** : A volume defined by 3 length, or a number of liters, with different units ("m", "cm", "l", "dm3").
+- **volume** : A volume defined by 3 lengths, or a number of liters, with different units ("m", "cm", "l", "dm3").
 The function `getDisplayedIATA` format a dimensional weight.

 # Common mistakes